BC-CSCI1103/ps1-dogfishbar/README.md

 ### 1. Enable Windows Subsystem for Linux (WSL) and Install Ubuntu

+We'll follow a short tutorial for enabling WSL and installing Ubuntu under Windows 10.

+> **Heads up!
+When you install Ubuntu from the Microsoft Store, we require version 20.04.1 rather than version 18.**

 Follow the instructions in the [Solarian Programmer WSL Tutorial](https://solarianprogrammer.com/2017/04/15/install-wsl-windows-subsystem-for-linux/) to enable WSL on Windows 10 and to install the Ubuntu version of the Linux operating system.

 >  Heads up!
 Don’t forget the password for the Linux account you’ve just created: you'll need it to install some software.